Matt-Tee/CA-MERN-React-App/README.md

-# React app for MERN project
+# Totally not part of a MERN project

- This react app is the front-end for the MERN project being conducted by Glen, Matt and Raj.
+## Just a bit of discrete react work